All hearts are capable of breaking.

 The girl leapt over a large fern and grabbed a low-hanging limb.
 The oak tree’s bark dug into her palms, but she didn’t mind.
-Swinging her legs back and then forward, she gracefully moved with the momentum.
-Then she was running again, over pine needle- and oak leaf-littered ground, around remnant snowbanks from the winter past, and by prickly fir boughs.
+Swinging her legs back and then forward, her graceful momentum carried her over a fallen log.
+Then she was running again, over leaf-littered ground, around remnant snowbanks from winter past, and by prickly fir boughs.

-“There she is!” a familiar voiced shouted from behind.
+“There she is!” a familiar voice shouted from behind.

 The girl peered over her shoulder and stuck out her tongue.

-Mogrik and Lufric, identical twin brothers from the Dwarven mines, had nearly caught up to her.
-Which she couldn’t allow or she would lose her bet.
-And if she lost, she would have to scrub mineral residue off various mining tools for an entire week.
-Practically an eternity to her ten-year-old sensibilities.
+Mogrik and Lufric, identical twin brothers from the dwarven mines and her foster brothers, had nearly caught up to her.
+Which she couldn’t allow, or she would lose her bet.
+Losing meant boys ran faster than girls.
+Which wasn’t true.
+But it also meant scrubbing mineral residue off various mining tools for an entire week—practically an eternity to her ten-year-old sensibilities.

-Her rough spun skirt snagged on a protruding limb on a fallen log.
+Her rough-spun skirt snagged on a protruding limb.
 She yanked and tugged, cursing under her breath.
 Girls could run faster than boys if they weren’t required to wear ridiculous layers of fabric.
 Boys wore britches.
-They could walk around shirtless, too, and nobody scolded them for revealing so much skin.
+They could walk around shirtless, too, and nobody scolded them for revealing too much skin.
 It was entirely unfair.

 The twins were nearly upon her.
 A muscle twitched in her jaw, her body rigid with rage.
 She would not lose this bet.
 She would reach the fishing creek before the brothers and prove that girls were just as capable and resourceful as boys.
 Perhaps more so.
 After all, they weren’t running a race in a skirt.

 Nothing would slow her down, not even the unexpected presence of magic.
-Though perhaps she should fear what that meant.
-The Dvalin fae––Dwarves––didn’t possess the kind of magic that affected her.
+Though perhaps she should fear what it meant.
+The Dvalinn fae—dwarves—didn’t possess the kind of magic that affected her.

 The girl jumped over a rock and ducked beneath a needled bough.
 A pinecone hooked onto strands of her loose hair, snapping her back a step.